SutantraSystems/PatchPilot/README.md

-# Patching Console — Web UI
+# Patch Pilot

-First component from the architecture: the **Web UI**, built as scoped — Next.js + TypeScript + Tailwind + TanStack React Query.
+First component from the architecture: the **Patch Pilot**, built as scoped — Next.js + TypeScript + Tailwind + TanStack React Query.
 All four originally scoped screens are done.
 The backend now lives as a separate Python service — see `../Backend (Python)` — since the domain services were